Worst Toyota RAV4 Years To Avoid (Key Problems)

 • Estimated Repair Cost: $4,000

-The Toyota RAV4 made in the above-indicated is linked with multiple severe engine problems that cost very high to fix.
+The Toyota RAV4 made in the above-indicated is linked with multiple severe engine problems that cost a lot to fix.

 Commonly reported problems included excessive oil consumption, plug failure, engine entering the limp mode, engine dying prematurely, sensor failure, and control module failure.
 These issues typically occur after 100,000 miles and cost an average of $4,000 to fix.